Hampton Park

 Today, Hampton Park features impressive floral displays, including a noteworthy old rose collection and seasonal plantings maintained by staff and volunteers.
 At the heart of the park sits a central pond with a fountain, surrounded by meandering walking paths and carefully designed gardens.
 There's a bridge crossing the pond that makes for nice photo opportunities.

-The park features a one-mile loop road called Mary Murray Drive that follows the path of the historic racetrack.
-With dedicated lanes for vehicles, bicycles, and pedestrians, it's an ideal circuit for your morning jog, afternoon walk, or leisurely bike ride.
+The park features a one-mile loop road called Mary Murray Drive that follows the path of the historic racetrack, with dedicated lanes for vehicles, bicycles, and pedestrians - an ideal circuit for a morning jog, afternoon walk, or leisurely bike ride.
+Near the east edge of the park, a historic bandstand salvaged from the 1901 Exposition still stands at the foot of Cleveland Street.
+The Rose Pavilion, originally a small snack stand built during a 1984 redevelopment, was renovated and reopened in 2019 as a public gathering place and food station.

 Natural Elements